Romanesque architecture in Spain: Bell-gables

+Artwork

 Paintings

 During the Romanesque era, a building was not considered finished until its walls had appropriate paintings.
-The walls of the most important and significant parts (especially the apses) were lined inside with iconographic paintings, many of which have come down to the twenty-first century, such as those belonging to churches in the Tahull Valley.
-The walls, both inside and out, were covered with a layer of paint in one color and the imposts, vains and columns were highlighted in the original material, but sometimes they were also painted in bright colors: green, yellow, ocher, red and blue.
-This custom of painting or revoking the buildings was not new or unique to the Romanesque of the Middle Ages but represented an inheritance or continuity of the construction method from olden times.

-Whether the material used was stone, ashlar or if the masonry was in bricks, the finish was a painted surface.
+The walls (especially the apses) were lined inside with iconographic paintings, many have come down within the twenty-first century, such as those belonging to churches in the Tahull Valley.
+The walls, both inside and out, were covered with a layer of paint in one color and the imposts, veins and columns were highlighted in the original material, but sometimes they were also painted in bright colors: green, yellow, ocher, red and blue.
+Also, Cistercian and Premonstratensians monks painted the walls of their churches, in white or a light earthy color, and they sometimes outlined the joints of the blocks.
+This custom of painting or revoking the buildings was not new to the Romanesque of the Middle Ages but represented the continuity of the construction method from olden times.
+The material used was stone, ashlar, or if the masonry was in bricks, the finish was a painted surface.
 Thus, in many cases it could not be determined if the exterior was made of stone or brick, which could only be determined from plaster scrapings.
-The paint finish gave the buildings protection against environmental assaults but these were removed in the nineteenth-century when theories were applied to expose the original building materials.
+The paint finish gave the buildings protection against environmental assaults, but these were removed in the nineteenth century when theories were applied to expose the original building materials.

 Some of these paintings have remained in certain buildings, as a testimony of the past, on walls, sculptures and capitals.
 On the façade of the San Martín de Segovia Church, traces of paint were still visible into the twentieth century, as witnessed and described by the Spanish historian Marqués de Lozoya.
 Sometimes carving the baskets of the capitals was too expensive and they were left completely smooth so that the painter could finish them with floral or historical motifs.
 In the San Paio de Abeleda church in Ourense, there are vestiges of paintings on some capitals, which have even been repainted throughout its history.
 Fragments of capitals with their original painting have been found among the ruins of the San Pedro de Arlanza monastery and they give an indication of how the rest was decorated.

-Cistercian and Premonstratensians monks also painted the walls of their churches, in white or a light earthy color, and they sometimes outlined the joints of the blocks.